 Hormone therapy drugs work by preventing the cancer cells from getting the estrogen they need to grow.

 For women, the choice of hormone therapy depends on menopausal status and any past hormone treatment for early breast cancer .

-Find a list of hormone therapy drugs used to treat metastatic breast cancer and whether they are given in pill form or by injection.
+Find a list of hormone therapy drugs used to treat metastatic breast cancer and whether they are pills or given by injection.

-Ovarian suppression lowers hormone levels in the body so the tumor cannot get the estrogen it needs to grow.
-This may involve surgery to remove the ovaries (oophorectomy) or, more often, drugs (such as goserelin) to stop the ovaries from producing hormones.
+Ovarian suppression lowers hormone levels in the body so the tumor can’t get the estrogen it needs to grow.
+This may involve surgery to remove the ovaries (oophorectomy) or, more often, drugs (such as goserelin or leuprolide) to stop the ovaries from producing hormones.

 Tamoxifen is also used to treat metastatic breast cancer in premenopausal women.
 However, it may not be an option for women whose cancer progressed during past tamoxifen treatment.